PacktPublishing/Data-Drift-in-Machine-Learning/README.md

 # Welcome to UCD_MISC_Data-Drift-in-Machine-Learning

-Thank you for choosing UCD_MISC_Data-Drift-in-Machine-Learning for exploring the fascinating world of data drift in machine learning!
-This repository offers powerful tools and resources to help you understand and address data drift challenges effectively.
+Thank you for choosing our book, Machine Learning for Drifts and Shifts, and for getting familiar with drifts in machine learning!
+This repository contains working versions of the snippets provided in the book to help you understand and address data drift challenges effectively.

 ## Setting Up Your Environment